 - Click Test TLS connection to verify the connection to the receiving mail server.

 - Click Add Setting or Save.

-- At the bottom of the Gmail Advanced settings page, click Save.
+- At the bottom of the Gmail Compliance settings page, click Save.

-It can take up to an hour for your changes to take effect.
+It can take up to 24 hours for your changes to take effect.
 You can track changes in the Admin console audit log.